Qualitatively distinct mechanisms of noise-induced escape in diffusively coupled bistable elements: Introduction

+Previous studies~\cite{frankowicz1982Stochastic,ashwin2017Fast,creaser2018Sequential,ishii2024Diffusivea} have considered diffusively coupled populations of bistable elements, examining the influence of varying coupling strength on escape dynamics, often characterized by mean escape times.
+However, existing analyses mostly build on the bifurcation structure of the noise-free system, focusing on small systems and limited parameter regimes.
+Such a bifurcation-based approach is infeasible for large or networked populations, nor can it account for the non‑monotonic dependence of escape times on coupling strength observed in numerical studies~\cite{frankowicz1982Stochastic,ishii2024Diffusivea}.
+Accordingly, a more coarse-grained theoretical approach is needed to understand how the interplay of nonlinearity, coupling, and noise shapes collective dynamics of noise-induced escape.

-In the remainder, we first introduce the model and define the mean escape time.
-Then, we derive effective one-dimensional dynamics that approximate collective escape processes in three parameter regimes, which is our main results.
+In this letter, we analyze large populations of globally coupled bistable elements.
+We derive effective one-dimensional dynamics that approximate collective escape processes in weak-coupling, intermediate, and strong-coupling regimes, which is our main result.
 Each of the reduced descriptions represents a distinct escape mechanism.
 Our theoretical results are verified by direct numerical simulations of the original model.
 We conclude this letter by highlighting the synergistic role of nonlinearity, diffusive coupling, and dynamical noise in the collective escape.
+The findings are generalized to a class of networked systems in the companion article~\jointarticle{}.